Hypercubers/hypercubing.xyz/docs/canonical-moves.md

 Left cell twists: Ly, Ly', Ly2, Lx2, Lz2, Lx2,y, Lx2,y', Lx, Lx,y, Lx,y', Lx,y2, Lx', Lx',y, Lx',y', Lx',y2, Lz, Lz,y, Lz,y', Lz,y2, Lz', Lz',y, Lz',y', Lz',y2

-Right cell twists = Ry, Ry', Ry2, Rx2, Rz2, Rx2,y, Rx2,y', Rx, Rx,y, Rx,y', Rx,y2, Rx', Rx',y, Rx',y', Rx',y2, Rz, Rz,y, Rz,y', Rz,y2, Rz', Rz',y, Rz',y', Rz',y2
+Right cell twists: Ry, Ry', Ry2, Rx2, Rz2, Rx2,y, Rx2,y', Rx, Rx,y, Rx,y', Rx,y2, Rx', Rx',y, Rx',y', Rx',y2, Rz, Rz,y, Rz,y', Rz,y2, Rz', Rz',y, Rz',y', Rz',y2

-Because this is a physical puzzle, .
-The puzzle is held horizontally throughout most of the solve, so the L and R cells can do any x, y, & z rotations freely.
-The I and O cells can do any x rotation, as well as only y2 or z2 rotations.
-The other sides have restricted turning due to the projection, and can only do 180 degree twists, so they will just be referred to as U2, D2, F2, B2.
+## Inside/Outside Twists

+The inside cell is the side with the next most turning freedom after L and R. This was referred to as an "axial twist" in Melinda's video.
+The only canonical move for the inside cell is Ix* (Ix, Ix', and Ix2).
+This is kind of difficult to fingertrick, so most people split it up into 2 illegal twists (if it were a 2x2x4, then it would be 2 90 degree twists like L R').

+You can also turn the Outside cell in the exact same way.

+- future image goes here

+## Slab Twists

+The remaining canonical twists involve picking up a 2x2x4 "slab" off the puzzle, and rotating it 180 degrees in the same plane.
+These slabs you can pick up are the U, F, D, and B cells.
+Because the slabs can only be turned 180 degrees those moves will just be referred to as U2, F2, D2, and B2.

 ## Gyro

 If you try to scramble the puzzle with all the moves above, you will quickly notice that the 2 colours on the x-axis aren't mixing with the other colours.

 The gyro is a loose term that refers to special 4D puzzle rotations that change a certain axis so that you can use different moves.
-Without using a gyro, there's nothing you can do to change what stickers are on the x-axis
+Without using a gyro, there's nothing you can do to change what stickers are on the x-axis.

 ![Rowan performing the Gyro algorithm](/assets/images/GyroGif.gif)

-There are several different algorithms to gyro, some of which "gyro" different axes.
-Melinda has several videos about different gyro algorithms, the shortest known of which being 6 snaps.
+There are several different algorithms for this, some of which gyro different axes.
+Melinda has several videos about different gyro algorithms, the shortest known one being 6 snaps.
+Below is a common gyro algorithm that several people in the community use.

 - Take the left endcap off and put it on the right so it becomes the right endcap (this brings the puzzle into the inverted state)
 - Ly Ry'